Oakland Black Cowboy Association: Mission and activities

 The mission of the OBCA is "educate all the citizens of Oakland and the Bay Area about the role played by Black cowboys and other pioneers in the settling of the American West."
-Besides holding the parade and festival, the OBCA also attends various community events and runs activities with Oakland's Parks, Recreation and Youth Development agency.
+The organization also aims to help young people build confidence and community connections through learning to work with horses.
+Besides holding the parade and festival, the OBCA attends various community events and runs activities with Oakland's Parks, Recreation and Youth Development agency.
 Members of the OBCA give presentations at schools and church events.
 They have also participated in census outreach.

 The Oakland Black Cowboy Parade and Festival is held the first weekend of October in DeFremery Park.
 The parade has OBCA members and young people riding horses in unison and dancing with their horses.
-As examples, the 2018 and 2019 parades also included drill teams from local high schools and colleges, square dancing groups, a Buffalo Soldiers reenactment group from Seattle, a group of Hispanic riders from San Jose, Girl Scouts, and circus groups.
+For example, the 2018 and 2019 parades included drill teams from local high schools and colleges, square dancing groups, a Buffalo Soldiers reenactment group from Seattle, a group of Hispanic riders from San Jose, Girl Scouts, and circus groups.
 Some of the riders help festival attendees take short rides on their horses.

 Legacy

 The Oakland Black Cowboy Association's records are held at the African American Museum and Library at Oakland.
-Ismael Reed briefly writes about the OBCA and parade in his book Blues City: A Walk in Oakland.
-In 2021, a short documentary by James Manson and John Gamiño about the OBCA and its longtime president Wilbert Freeman McAlister was released.
+Ismael Reed wrote about the OBCA and parade in his book Blues City: A Walk in Oakland (2003).
+In 2021, James Manson and John Gamiño released a short documentary, Cowboy, about the OBCA and its longtime president Wilbert Freeman McAlister.